dhoer/choco-selenium/ReadMe.md

 Internet Explorer will require
 [additional configuration](https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration)
-for use with selenium.
+for use with Selenium and IE Driver.
 An example of how to use Windows Registry to do these additional configurations is [available](https://github.com/dhoer/choco-selenium/blob/master/vagrant-provision-grid.ps1#L34-L93).